 So how do you know if the value you place on an item is unrealistic or not?

 Here are the definitions of the four kinds mentioned above.
 This knowledge can help you learn to recognize the true value of what you own.
 It can also help you recognize what has no value to your life.
-Those are the things that need to be let go of.
+Those are the things you need to let go.

 1. Sentimental Value

-The basic definition of sentimental value is that something is of value to someone because of personal or emotional associations rather than material worth.
+The basic definition of sentimental value is that something is important to someone because of personal or emotional associations rather than material worth.

 In other words we keep an item because it brings up cherished memories of a place, time, person, or event that meant a lot to us.